Areas of Ministry

 WELS Campus Ministry, a ministry of WELS Home Missions, provides resources, support, and encouragement to WELS congregations that serve college students around the United States and Canada.
 These congregations are vital in connecting college students with fellow Christians, strengthening their faith with the gospel message, and encouraging them to share that faith with other college students.
-The WELS Campus Ministry Committee currently provides about 30 campus ministries with financial support and assists hundreds of other congregations in their campus ministry outreach.
+The WELS Campus Ministry Committee currently provides over 40 campus ministries with financial support and assists hundreds of other congregations in their campus ministry outreach.

 Christian Aid & Relief

 Christian Aid and Relief provides disaster relief and humanitarian aid to people around the world who have been devastated by natural disasters and other tragedies.
 The committee also helps individuals with catastrophic medical and personal needs.

 WELS Ministry of Christian Giving encourages members to excel in the grace of giving and assists them in making planned gifts to support the gospel ministry of their congregations, synod, and WELS agencies.

 This group provides training, resources, and a unified team approach to identifying the needs of congregations and their leaders.
 The group works closely with Wisconsin Lutheran Seminary and Martin Luther College to deliver continuing education to called workers.
 The group comprises Adult Discipleship, Congregational Counseling, Evangelism, Lutheran Schools, Special Ministries, Worship, and Youth and Family Ministry.

 The Congregational Counseling Commission was established by the Conference of Presidents to provide short-term assessment and advice to congregations seeking to identify ways to improve their ministry.